Finger Injuries Prevention in Handball

 Finger Extensions

 Place a hand, palm forward, on a wall or other flat surface.
 Press the palm toward the flat surface as fully as pain permits and hold for five seconds.
 Return to starting position and rest for five seconds.
-Repeat this sequence ten times few times a day.
+Repeat this sequence ten times, a few times a day.
 The more often the sequence can be repeated in a day, the better.

 Finger Flexions and Extensions With a Rubber Band

+Use a rubber band around all five fingers.
 Spread your fingers apart against the resistance, then slowly bring them back together.
+Perform 3 sets of 10-15 repetitions.

 Finger Curls

 Hold a hand gripper or a soft ball in your hand.
+Squeeze tightly, then release gradually.
+Repeat for 3 sets of 10-15 squeezes.

 Thumb Opposition Stretches

 Touch the tip of each finger with the thumb of the same hand, creating an “O” shape.
+Hold each touch for 5 seconds, working through all fingers.
+Perform 2-3 sets per hand.

 Wrist Extensions and Flexions

+Use a light dumbbell or wrist exerciser.
 Keep your forearm supported on a table, holding the weight with your palm facing down (for extensions) or up (for flexions).
+Move your wrist up and down slowly.
+Perform 3 sets of 10-15 repetitions for each movement.

 Tools for Finger Strengthening and Protection